DDNStorage/LustrePerfMon/doc/ESMON_User_Manual_Raw_en.md

 ## Stress Testing

-In order to check whether the monitoring system works well under high pressure, DDN designed the **collectd-stress2** plugin for stress testing.
+In order to check whether the monitoring system works well under high pressure, we designed the **collectd-stress2** plugin for stress testing.
 It is an upgraded version of the **Stress** plugin, which can use a couple of **collectd** clients to simulate tens of thousands of metrics collected from hundreds of servers.

 ### Installing stress2 RPM on collectd Client